Bob Wickman: Amateur career

 Wickman is from Abrams, Wisconsin.
-At Oconto Falls High School, Wickman played football, baseball, horseback riding, table tennis and basketball, being named an All-State pick in basketball.
+During a childhood farming accident, he lost part of his index finger on his right hand.
+At Oconto Falls High School, he played football, baseball, horseback riding, table tennis and basketball, being named an All-State pick in basketball.
 After high school, he attended University of Wisconsin–Whitewater, and was selected by the Chicago White Sox in the 1990 Major League Baseball draft (2nd round) and signed by area scout Mike Rizzo.
 In 1992, he was sent by Chicago to the New York Yankees in the same trade that brought Steve Sax to the White Sox.

 Major league career

 New York Yankees

 Wickman's career with the Yankees began with a superb record of 20–5 in his first two seasons (1992–1993), including a 14–4 mark in 1993.
-In the strike-shortened 1994 season, Wickman appeared in an American League-high 53 games, all in relief, and posted a 3.09 ERA for the league-leading Yankees.
+In the strike-shortened 1994 season, Wickman appeared in an American League-high 53 games, all in relief, and posted a 3.09 earned run average (ERA) for the league-leading Yankees.
 Though he slumped to a 4.05 ERA in 1995, he rebounded to pitch three shutout innings in the Division Series against the Seattle Mariners.
 The Yankees lost that series in five games to Seattle.

 Milwaukee Brewers

-In 1996, the Yankees traded Wickman to the Brewers before they won the World Series.
+In August 1996, the Yankees traded Wickman and Gerald Williams to the Brewers for Graeme Lloyd and Pat Listach.
+The Brewers later sent Ricky Bones to the Yankees and reacquired Listach as Listach was injured at the time of the trade.
 After the Yankees won the World Series, they gave Wickman a World Series ring for being part of the active roster during the 1996 season.

 Wickman made his first All-Star Game appearance in 2000 as a member of the Milwaukee Brewers.
 The day after Wickman was traded to the Cleveland Indians, the Brewers chose to hold a Bob Wickman Poster Night.

 Cleveland Indians

-He was involved in a seven-player trade between the Brewers and Cleveland Indians, which included sending Richie Sexson to Milwaukee.
+Occurring on July 28, 2000, the trade to Cleveland was a seven-player deal which brought Richie Sexson to Milwaukee.

 On May 7, 2006, Wickman became the Indians' all-time franchise leader in saved games with 130, surpassing the record previously held by Doug Jones.
 His 139 saves with the Indians was a club record until Cody Allen passed it July 3, 2018, and his 45 saves on the season in 2005 is tied for second-best in team history.

 Atlanta Braves

-On July 20, 2006, Wickman was traded to the Atlanta Braves for Single-A Rome catcher Max Ramírez.
+On July 20, 2006, Wickman was traded to the Atlanta Braves for Max Ramírez.
 Wickman then served as Atlanta's closer, recording his first save on July 24.

 On September 20, 2006, Wickman signed a one-year $6.5 million contract extension to stay with the Atlanta Braves for the 2007 season.

-On August 24, 2007, after giving up a walk-off two-run home run to the Reds' Adam Dunn in extra innings, Wickman complained to manager Bobby Cox about pitching in non-save situations.
+On August 24, 2007, after giving up a walk-off two-run home run to Adam Dunn of the Cincinnati Reds in extra innings, Wickman complained to manager Bobby Cox about pitching in non-save situations.
 Consequently, he was released.